-If you want more of a traditional fish and chips meal, cut your tofu into triangle-shaped wedges and serve with chips aka vegan french fries.
+If you want more of a traditional fish and chips meal, cut your tofu into triangle-shaped wedges and serve with chips (aka french fries).

 - To make the fillet-0-fish style sandwiches gluten-free, I used Schar brand ciabatta roles. (as seen in the picture below).

-- To make the fish fry batter gluten-free, I find that any all-purpose gluten-free flour mix works well.
+- To make the fish fry mixture gluten-free, I find that any all-purpose gluten-free flour mix works well.
 However, I add slightly less water to the gluten-free flour mix to get the same pancake batter-like consistency.

 If you want a healthier oil-free vegan fish, you can put the battered fish on a parchment-lined cookie sheet and bake it at 425° F for about 20 minutes.
 You simply won't get the authentic "fish fry" flavor if you don't actually fry it, yet it's still delicious when it's prepared this way!